1.2. Dot Product#

 To compute some dot products in \(\R^2, \R^3, \R^4\).

 In \(\mathbb{R}^2\), two nonzero vectors that are orthogonal to the same nonzero vector \(\mathbf{v}\) are automatically multiples of each other (i.e. have either the same or the opposite direction).
 In \(\mathbb{R}^n\) with \(n \geq 3\) this no longer holds.
-In this example both vectors \(\mathbf{u}\) and \(\mathbf{w}\) are orthogonal to the vector \(\mathbf{v}\), but \(\mathbf{u} \neq c\mathbf{w}\).
+In the previous example both vectors \(\mathbf{u}\) and \(\mathbf{w}\) are orthogonal to the vector \(\mathbf{v}\), but \(\mathbf{u} \neq c\mathbf{w}\).

 By definition the zero vector is orthogonal to any vector, since \(\mathbf{0}\ip\mathbf{v} = 0\).
 Moreover, the zero vector is the only vector that is orthogonal to itself, which is the content of the next proposition.